Angle Icon

 Emergency department notes are used to document a patient’s entire visit to the emergency room.
 These notes cover everything from initial presentation to discharge, admission, or transfer.

-What to include
+What to include in ed notes

 Here are some essential details to add to emergency department notes: